tuky191/config_parser/README.md

 # config parser
-program to parse configs or log files based on custom structure and regex files
+program to parse configs or log files based on custom structure and regex files.
+Originally built for juniper set config, it can be used to parse any config or log that has repeating elements such as

+set interfaces et-0/0/56 description "description" set interfaces et-0/0/56 hold-time up 100 set interfaces et-0/0/56 hold-time down 0

+example
+config_parser.exe --config your_set_config --regex regex.json --structure structure.json